Zequez/logseq-vault/pages/Rage Club.md

 - A Telegram group for the [[Team]] is formed.
 - Each of us presents themselves in the Telegram group.
 - Meet-ups are scheduled; either by online by [[Videoconference]] or physical.
-- We treat [[Anger]] as a neutral source of information.
+- [[Anger]] is treated as a neutral source of information.
-- The team create a new relationship with Anger.
+- The purpose is to create a new relationship with Anger.
 - The question is asked: "Why is it not OK for me to feel my anger?"
 	- Anyone can speak up and say out-loud what comes to their mind with the question.
 - [[Clarity]] is precious to other people.
 Anger brings Clarity.
+-
 -